You’re currently reading Chapter 5 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 I felt powerless, depressed and embarrassed.

-So using passion, my OCD tendencies and surviving on very little sleep, I launched a collection and then landed my dream job…BECAUSE OF MY ILLUSTRATOR SKILLS.
+So using passion, my overachiever tendencies and surviving on very little sleep, I landed a fashion job with no experience and then built a six-figure freelance career (working when and where I wanted on projects I loved)…BECAUSE OF MY ILLUSTRATOR SKILLS.

 But I would have KILLED for someone to help me get there.